An introduction on how to be a devotee of Krishna

 You can chant these holy names of the Lord anywhere and at any time, but it is best to set a specific time of the day to regularly chant.
 Early morning hours are the best.

 Since God is all-powerful and all-merciful, He has kindly made it very easy for us to chant His names, and He has also invested all His powers in them.
 Therefore the names of God and God Himself are identical.
-This means that when we chant the holy names of Krishna and Rama we are directly associating with God and his transcendental potency, thus we are being purified.
+This means that when we chant the holy names of Hare, Krishna and Rama we are directly associating with God and his transcendental potency, thus we are being purified.
 Therefore we should always try to chant with devotion and reverence.
 The Vedic literature states that Lord Krishna is personally dancing on our tongues when we chant His holy name.

 Initiated devotees vow before the spiritual master to chant at least sixteen rounds of the Hare Krishna mantra daily.
 But even if you can chant only one round a day, the principle is that once you commit yourself to chanting that round, you should try to complete it every day without fail.
-When you feel you can chant more, then increase the minimum number of rounds you chant each day — but don’t fall below that number.
+When you feel you can chant more, then increase the minimum number of rounds you chant each day – but don’t fall below that number.
 You can chant more than your fixed number, but you should maintain a set minimum each day.
 (Please note that the beads are sacred and therefore should never touch the ground or be put in an unclean place.
-To keep your beads clean, it’s best to carry them in a special bead bag, also available from the Store.
-If your handy with a needle and thread you can make one your self.)
+To keep your beads clean and protected you can carry them in some type of bead bag, also available from the Krishna Store.
+If your handy with a needle and thread you can make one yourself.)

 Aside from chanting japa, you can also sing the Lord’s holy names in kirtana.
 While you can perform kirtana individually, it is generally performed with others.
 A melodious kirtana with family or friends is sure to enliven everyone.
 Krishna devotees use traditional melodies and instruments, especially in the temple, but you can chant to any melody and use any musical instruments to accompany your chanting.
 As Lord Caitanya said, “There are no hard and fast rules for chanting Hare Krishna.”
 One thing you might want to do, however, is download some kirtana and japa audio from the “Free Audio” tab on the top of this website.

-Setting up an altar at home means receiving the Lord and His pure devotee as your most honored guests.
+Setting up a sacred space or altar at home means inviting and receiving Krishna and His pure devotee as your most honored guests.
 Where and how should you set up the altar?
-It is really a offering of your own love and devotion a sacred offering from your heart to them. that is the mood you should try to let your self be guided by.
-You can ask your self how would you seat a very exalted loved guest?
+It is really a offering of your own love and devotion, a sacred offering from your heart to them. that is the mood you should try to let your self be guided by.
+You can ask your self how you would seat a very exalted loved guest?
 An ideal place would be clean, and free from household disturbances.
 A simple alter you can make your self can consist of pictures you can download from this websites gallery and just place on a wall shelf, a mantelpiece, a corner table, or the top shelf of a bookcase etc. Be creative and use your own nature and feelings of devotion.
 You can decorate it with colorful cloth or flowers or some other beautiful things.
-Also you wouldn’t seat loved guest in your home and then ignore him; you’d provide a place for yourself to sit, too, where you could comfortably face him and enjoy his company.
+Also you wouldn’t seat loved guests in your home and then ignore them; you’d provide a place for yourself to sit, too, where you could comfortably face them and enjoy their company.
 So don’t make your altar inaccessible.

 What do you need for an altar?
 Here are some basic ideas:

 In addition, if you like to get fancy, you may want an altar cloth, water cups (one for each picture), candles with holders, a special plate for offering food, a small bell, incense, an incense holder, and fresh flowers, which you may offer in vases or simply place before each picture.
 And any other beautiful things you would like to decorate it with.

 The first person we worship on the altar is the spiritual master.
 The spiritual master is not Krishna/God.
 Only God is God.
 But because the spiritual master is His dearmost servant, Krishna has empowered him, and Krishna accepts our offerings when we give them to the bona fide spiritual master.
 The spiritual master therefore should be offered the same respect that we like to give to Krishna because the spiritual master simply offers everything to Krishna.
 He links the disciple with Krishna and teaches him the process of bhakti-yoga.
 He is Krishna’s ambassador in the material world.
 When a president sends an ambassador to a foreign country, the ambassador receives the same respect as that accorded the president, and the ambassador’s words are as authoritative as the president’s.
 Similarly, we should respect the spiritual master as we would Krishna, and revere his words as we would His.